Breakmit/Datapacks/Butching/README.md

 ![](https://github.com/Breakmit/Datapacks/blob/master/Butching/examples/campfire.png)

 * To cook something, you need to right click between the upper fences
 * If you cant place a carcass on the campfire, try breaking and replacing it.
-Campfire placement is handled using ray tracing and because of client-server async and the fact that functions are not computed at the same time as block placing, you can move between when you place the block and when the ray tracing starts
+Campfire placement is handled using ray tracing and because of client-server async and the fact that functions are not computed at the same time as block placing, you can move between when you place the block and when the ray tracing starts <hich causes the ray to never find the campfire
 * Campfires placed before installing the pack or not placed by a player can't be used
 ### Butching Table
 * To create a butching table, place an item frame with a Smooth Stone Slab in it on the top of a crafting table